sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## A service for the pod

-The homepage pod isn't goint to be publicly accessible - it will be consumed by the reverse proxy and not any external users.
+The homepage pod isn't public - it's used by the reverse proxy and not external users.

-Pods can communicate using their IP addresses but that's hard to discover and not reliable (when pods are replaced they'll have new IP addresses).
 You provide access to a pod by creating a `service`.
+(Pods could communicate using IP address but that's hard to discover and not reliable - when pods are replaced they get new addresses).

 _Deploy a service for the homepage:_